← MRI Terms

 Central Canal Stenosis

-The central canal is the main tunnel in the spine.
-It holds the spinal cord in the neck and upper back.
-In the lower back, it holds nerve roots.
+Stenosis means narrowing.
+The central canal is the spine’s main tunnel — it holds the spinal cord (the main nerve pathway between your brain and body) in the neck and upper back, and nerve roots in the lower back.

 Learn more: